 Carmine is a red dye that’s used to make cosmetics like nail varnish and lipstick red.
 Whilst this ingredient might sound like a plant, it is made from crushed cochineal beetles.
-Carmine can be listed on ingredients list by its Colour Index Number CI75470.
-For a plant-based alternative to carmine, opt for make-up made with natural earth mineral pigments like Iron Oxide and Titanium dioxide instead.
+Carmine can be listed on ingredients list by its Colour Index Number CI 75470.

 CARNAUBA WAX: PLANT

-Carnauba is a plant wax that is naturally nourishing and helps to make cosmetic products like lipsticks non-drying and long-wearing.
-Another popular plant-based wax that is used in cosmetics is Berry wax.
+Carnauba is a plant wax that is naturally nourishing and helps to make cosmetic products like lip balms non-drying and long-wearing.
+Another popular plant-based wax that is used in cosmetics is Berry Wax.

 Astaxanthin is the world’s strongest known natural antioxidant and to make it even better, it’s plant-based!
-It’s a form of algae and is 550 times stronger than vitamin E. It can be taken as part of a supplement to protect skin against damage from pollution, ultraviolet light and immune stress.
+It’s a form of algae and is 550 times stronger than vitamin E. It can be taken as part of a supplement to protect skin against damage from pollution and ultraviolet light..